 Left Index Finger - High Impact

 The left index finger doesn't have any set symbolism either, although it's a good place for showing off an important ring.
 A ring on the index finger is sure to get noticed, so you may want to choose this finger for your class ring, a favorite cocktail ring, or another high-impact piece.

 Left Thumb - Open to Interpretation

 A thumb ring on the left hand doesn't make a statement about your relationship status, profession, or any other important part of your life.
 However, it is a great location for a fashion statement.
 Choose a chunky ring that doesn't impede your movement, and people viewing your jewelry will see you as fashionable and confident.

 Similarly, a ring on the right thumb doesn't say anything specific about you.
 Show off a favorite statement ring here.

-Right Index Finger
+Right Index Finger - Marriage in Some Cultures

 In some cultures, a ring on the right index finger symbolizes marriage.
 According to Chabad.org, the index finger is the proper place for the wedding ring in a traditional Jewish ceremony.
 Typically, a plain gold band goes on the index finger of the right hand.
 Some brides move the ring to the left ring finger after the ceremony, but some keep it in place on the index finger.